 Session missed by Teacher: Refund on request if a substitute is not scheduled or a make-up is not scheduled

 Learner removed from class: No Refund

 What happens with my materials or text purchased from Village Home?
 Full refund if returned unused on or before the day of the first class meeting

 The classes offered in our schedule reflect our intentions when the schedule was planned.
 However, these offerings may be changed due to factors such as insufficient enrollment, personnel availability and budget requirements.
 We regret any inconvenience this might cause, and will do our best to help you adjust your schedule.
 If we cancel a class, we will provide a prorated refund for any sessions that are not offered.

 We know that learners all grow and learn in unique ways, so most classes at Village Home have a stated age range of at least THREE years.
 To enroll, your learner should be within the stated age range as of September 1 of the current academic year to enroll in a class at any point in the current academic year.
 If your learner is outside of the stated age range, meets all pre-requisites (if applicable), and wants to be in the class, you may request enrollment when live online registration opens.
 Requests for those out of the target age range are processed after regular registration so that learners in the target age range will have an opportunity to register first.
 Requests are reviewed by the office and you will be notified if your request is accepted.
 Please do not contact your instructor directly — they cannot process an age exception request.

-Yes, most classes at Village Home are offered on a year-long basis (30 weeks total).
-If you are enrolled in a class in a current term, your seats in your current classes will be reserved for you in the next term automatically.
-This system insures that your learner won’t lose a spot in a class mid-year.
-If there are classes you do not wish to continue into the next term, simply request to drop it prior to the first day registration for the next term.
+Online and Voyagers Outside classes at Village Home are offered on a year-long basis (30 weeks total).
+If you are enrolled in a class in a current term, your seats in your current classes will be reserved for you in the next term; simply select these courses in the registration request system.

 Yes, faculty and staff are background checked for your child’s safety.